datacraft-dsc/DEPs/4/README.md

 Starfish is an open source developer toolkit for building decentralised data ecosystems and use cases.

-Starfish provides the tools and capabilities required for a application developer to create, orchestrate, execute and manage decentralised data supply lines spanning multiple parties in the data ecosystem.
+Starfish provides the tools and capabilities required for an application developer to create, orchestrate, execute and manage decentralised data supply lines spanning multiple parties in the data ecosystem.
 The ability for such parties to interoperate is made possible by conformance to DEP Standard APIs.